-PSG provides a comprehensive set of software and services for EFT, network, card processing, image, bill payment, government and healthcare solutions for North America.
+PSG provides a comprehensive set of software and services for EFT, network, card processing, image, bill payment and government solutions for North America.
 PSG is focused on servicing the payment and EFT needs of North American headquartered banks and credit unions and independent community and savings institutions.